 Another interesting and subtle way in which you can make your grey kitchen cabinets look more natural is by pairing them with other furniture pieces and surfaces that have similar colors.

 This apartment interior by QUADRUM STUDIO is a nice example in this sense.

 You can use contrasting materials, colors, and finishes in your kitchen’s design without making these elements clash with one another.

 Creating a smooth transition between them helps the space look harmonious and to feel inviting and comfortable.
-In this case, the grey cabinets match the walls very well as well as part of the floor which seamlessly transitions into a wooden floor.
+The grey cabinets match the walls well as well as part of the floor which transitions into a wooden floor.

 Dark grey kitchen cabinets can look wonderful too and here they’re paired with black countertops and wooden accents which creates a super welcoming and cozy ambiance.

 It’s a look that suits this narrow kitchen designed by Tom Bassett-Dilley.
 The white subway tiles have a classic aesthetic and unify the room.

 What stands out when looking at this contemporary kitchen is how airy and open it feels.
 There’s a combination of factors at work here such as the high ceiling, the large windows.
 This is a project by architecture studio California at Home.